axibase/atsd/api/data/series/csv-insert.md

 Inserts series values for the specified entity and series tags in CSV format.

-The CSV header should include a leading time column and one or multiple numeric metric columns for the same entity and tag combination.
+The CSV header must consist of a date or time column followed by at least one numeric metric column.

+The records are inserted for the same entity and series tags.

 ## Request